top of page

 This includes nine Afrotropical genera.

-There are ten species within this genus, eight recorded from Uganda with three identified from Semuliki: Eagris lucetia, E. decastigama and E. tetrastigama.
-Only two species were detailed in the Semuliki species checklist (Forbes, 2018), E. tetrastigma being a new record for the site.
+Genus Eagris.
+There are ten species within this genus, eight recorded from Uganda and five recorded from Semuliki: Eagris lucetia, E. decastigama, E. tetrastigama, E. tigris and E. nottoana.
+Only two species (E. lucetia and E. decastigama) were included in the Semuliki species publication (Forbes, 2018).

 Eagris tetrastigma.jpeg